 - Local factors: Factors that lead to bacterial buildups such as poor oral hygiene or poorly fitting dental crowns can promote the onset of necrotizing periodontal disease.

-Factors that increase the risk of periodontal diseaseMany factors including habits, environment, and genetics will interact with local bacterial factors to result in one type of periodontal disease.
+Factors that increase the risk of periodontal diseaseMany factors can interact with the bacteria in your mouth and lead to periodontal disease.

 - Stress: Stress increases the inflammatory products in the bloodstream responsible for periodontal destruction and weakens our immune cells.
 As a result, people under stress have more severe forms of periodontal disease.